 For clear-cut fee refund issues of less than $10,000, students can lodge their case with the Small Claims Tribunal.

-For complaints of other nature, students can choose to participate in the Council for Private Education’s (CPE’s) appointed Dispute Resolution Scheme.
+For complaints of other nature, students can choose to participate in the Committee for Private Education’s (CPE’s) appointed Dispute Resolution Scheme.

 Dispute Resolution Scheme